eleanalt/hash-join-optimizer/README.md

 ### Hopscotch Hashing
 Our Hopscotch Hashing implementation uses **`std::hash` with a Murmur3-inspired finalizer** to distribute keys uniformly.
 Each bucket maintains a **bitmap representing a fixed-size neighborhood (`H = 32`)**, allowing keys to be moved within this neighborhood to resolve collisions efficiently.
 The neighborhood size makes the most of **cache locality** while remaining within the **32-bit bitmap limit**, which allows fast bitwise operations for checking and accessing occupancy.
 We selected a **practical load factor of 0.9**, which keeps most insertions local and ensures O(1) lookups while maintaining high cache efficiency.

+### Unchained Hashing
+Both CRC32 and Fibonacci hashing were experimentally used.
+In the software implementation, CRC32 was much slower to compute, which made the hash join slower overall.
+Therefore, Fibonacci hashing was chosen as the final hash function.
 ## Performance (Hash Table Only)

 Below are the execution times measured during benchmarking: